SamirBoulil/slub/Readme.md

 - Add test coverage 100% ?

 # To refactor
-1 Should build the kernel using configuration files
+1 OK: Should build the kernel using configuration files 2 OK: Should use symfony's event dispatcher to dispatch events instead of using custom *NotifyMany classes 3 Rename GTPMPRContext
-2 Should use symfony's event dispatcher to dispatch events instead of using custom *NotifyMany classes
+4 Rename dir Application/GTMPR => ReviewPR

 # Later
 - get notified who GTMed a PR